tornado.gen — Simplify asynchronous code¶

 self.render("template.html")

-could be written with gen
+could be written with gen as:

 class GenAsyncHandler(RequestHandler):